 When you are medically cleared, we will refer you to a lawyer that specializes in fertility law who will draft the surrogacy contract between you and the intended parents.

 7. Fertility Clinic

 Once we have received legal clearance we will make an appointment for you at the fertility clinic.
-At the fertility clinic the doctor will give you medication to prepare you for the embryo transfer to your uterus.
-The doctor will notify you when the embryo transfer is ready.
-You will return to the clinic for the embryo transfer which is typically a quick painless procedure.
-After the embryo transfer is complete you will follow the instructions by the doctor regarding bed rest and medications.
+The doctor will give you medication to prepare you for the embryo transfer to your uterus and the clinic will schedule a date for the embryo transfer.
+You will arrive at the clinic for the embryo transfer which is typically a quick painless procedure.
+After the embryo transfer is complete you will continue to follow the instructions by the doctor regarding bed rest and medications.

 Around two weeks later you will take a blood test to determine if the embryo transfer was successful.
 If the blood tests, indicate pregnancy, at a later date you will confirm the pregnancy heartbeat through ultrasound.
 During this time we and intended parents will be in regular contact with you.

 When you are due to deliver the baby you will go to the hospital.
 The intended parents will be there to meet you and you can allow them to be in the room with you as you deliver the baby.